Skip to content

 Security forms ask: “Where does the file go?”
 For GetCompress the short answer is: it stays on your Mac while it is compressed.
 There is no step where your PDF, photo, or MOV uploads to our servers for encoding.

 That answer matters for NDAs, healthcare-adjacent workflows, and unreleased product media.
-You can describe the flow in one sentence: input folder on disk, encode locally, output folder you choose.
+Input folder on disk, encode locally, output folder you choose.

 Where files go during compression